hilbix/tino/rants/apt.md

 - https://debian-administration.org/article/439/Avoiding_slow_package_updates_with_package_diffs
   - Actually `PDiffs` is a nice idea.
 But it shall be optional, not default.
   - And it is badly documented.
-You simply find it in case it hurts.
+You simply cannot find it in case it hurts.
 Because it hurts stealthily.

 ## Missing Links